What is Physician Burnout Anyway?

 The Development of a negative, callous and cynical attitude toward patients and their concerns (“my patients are so #%*&!”).
 The cardinal sign here is cynicism, sarcasm and feeling put upon by your patients.

 3) Reduced Sense of Personal Accomplishment:

 The standardized questionnaire measuring these three scales of physician burnout is called the Maslach Burnout Inventory (MBI).
 Christina Maslach herself describes the experience of burnout using the language below.
 Note she was not talking about doctors at the time of this quote.

 ” … an erosion of the soul caused by a deterioration of one’s values, dignity, spirit and will.”

-Physician Burnout can be thought of as one extreme of a continuum with Career Engagement on its other end.
+Physician Burnout can be thought of as one extreme of a continuum with Physician Engagement on its other end.

 The feelings associated with full Engagement in your career are ones of fulfillment and satisfaction.
 You feel your work makes a positive difference in people’s lives and your career has true meaning.
 Engagement is the emotional gold standard for career success and at the opposite end of the continuum with physician burnout.